jbrains/meditationassistant/documents/inbox.md

 # Inbox

+- Find silly usages of `sessionDialogStartedDate` and improve them.
-- Isolate all the places where `MeditationAssistant` reads from and writes to the component date fields, so that we can replace those with a `LocalDate` field.
+- Similar to what we did with `sessionDialogStartedDate`, replace the component date fields for `sessionDialogCompleted(Year|Month|Day)` with a `LocalDate` field.
-  - Isolate all the writes to one place, then add the `LocalDate` field, then migrate all the reads, then remove the component fields.
-- Move `interpretAsSessionDateInterval()` into the Happy Zone, then set our sights on `updateSessionDialog()`.

 ## Refactoring Targets